 - Route 2: Instead of taking left near Nelamangala, go straight towards on Pune-Mumbai highway till Dabaspet (20 kilometers from Nelamangala).
 Take left turn and travel for 6 kilometers to reach Shivagange.

-We took the second route and our own time to reach the place.
-We stopped for ‘n’ number of times for photo sessions.
+We took the second route and our own time to reach Shivagange.
+We stopped for countless number of times for photo sessions.
 And a breakfast stop at Dabaspet.
-Reached the place around 9.15AM.
-The distance to be covered to reach the top is approximately 4.5 KMs (according to the locals!).
-Started our hike slowly and steadily, taking lot of breaks since we had whole day for us.
+It was around 9.15AM by the time we reached the Shivagange village.
+The distance to be covered to reach the top is approximately 1.5 kilometers (according to the locals!).
+We started our hike slowly and steadily, taking a lot of breaks since we had a whole day at our disposal.

 - Route travelled: Bangalore – Nelamangala – Dabaspet – Shivagange – Kudur – Kunigal

 - Total distance covered: 85 KMs bike and 5 KMs of trek